Academic Catalog

 14. The committee may wish to include a campus tour, some time in the library, and a tour of the city as a part of the process.

-15. After all candidates have been to campus, the committee will meet and endeavor to reach consensus on a recommendation and submit it to the Provost.
+15. After all candidates have been to campus, the committee will meet and endeavor to reach consensus on a recommendation.

-16. The chair will convey the recommendation of the committee, including any minority concerns, to the Provost who will make the offer, pending the approval of the President.
-The President of the College has final authority in filling faculty vacancies.
+16. The chair will convey the recommendation of the committee, including any minority concerns, to the Provost and Dean of the Faculty.
+The Provost will make the offer after the approval of the President.

-17. After a contract has been sent, the Provost will immediately apprise the chair and may ask the chair to follow up with a call.
+17. After an offer has been accepted, the Provost will immediately apprise the department chair.

 18. Job offers shall be contingent on a successful completion of a background check as described in the “Background Investigations” section of the Employee Handbook.

-Preferential Hiring Policy: Benedictine College has a preferential hiring policy with regard to members of the sponsoring religious communities.
+Preferential Hiring Policy: Benedictine College has a preferential hiring policy with regard to members of the sponsoring religious community.
 Any committee engaging in a search will consult that policy and will follow it.

 Moving Expenses